gabeclass/fall2020ORF409python/README.md

 Both "basics" files are really bare essentials of stuff I used to solve the two problems Mete showed me.

+I have cleared out the output in all the files.
+They are meant to be run by the students as they work through the notebook, generating output as they go.
+All the random-number generators are seeded explicitly, so if people run the cells in order, they should always get the same results.

 Please email me if there are any questions.  gabe.perezgiz@princeton.edu